danmooozi/unit-test-study/ch2_첫 번째 단위 테스트/ch2_jobchae.md

 test('try-catch / verify, with no input, throws exception', () => {
     try {
         verify('');
-        fail('error was expected but not thrown') // 오류가 발생하지 않으면 테스트는 실패 } catch (e) {
+        fail('error was expected but not thrown')
+    } catch (e) {
         expect(e.message).toContain('no input value');
     }